Published 7/20/2022 3:54 PM CT, Updated 7/21/2022 10:54 AM CT

 Jan.
 12, 2023

 You keep hearing about “linked data” and “BIBFRAME” and want to know more…but where do you start?
-Join the Cataloging Maintenance Center metadata cataloger, Katy Egts, as she walks through her process of learning about linked data and BIBFRAME from the perspective of a beginner.
-This presentation will provide a brief overview of linked data and BIBFRAME, discuss learning methods, and share resources for continuing your learning.
+Join the Cataloging Maintenance Center Bibliographic Grant Manager, Dr. Pamela Thomas, as she walks through her process of learning about linked data and BIBFRAME from the perspective of a beginner.
+This presentation will provide a brief overview of linked data and BIBFRAME, how linked data works, and share resources for continuing your learning experience.
 Register in L2

 Stop Wasting Time: Adding MARC 033 and 518 Fields